-I rent a bedroom in my house on HomeAway, and I plan to replace the carpet in this room.
-Is this tax deductible?
+I rent out a bedroom in my house on VRBO, and I plan to replace the carpet in this room.
+Is this deductible on my federal taxes?

 The difference between an improvement and a repair is that an improvement makes your property much better than it was before, restores it to operating condition after it has fallen into disrepair, or adapts it to a new use.
-A repair keeps your rental property in good operating condition, but does not materially add to the value of your property, substantially prolong its useful life, or make it more useful.
+A repair keeps your rental property in good operating condition, but does not materially add to its value, substantially prolong its useful life, or make it more useful.

 It’s well settled that replacing an entire carpet in a rental property is an improvement, not a repair.
 In contrast, mending a hole in a carpet is a currently deductible repair.